-Eyes are very fragile part of our body when it comes to handling allergies, infections or diseases.
-Therefore, it is very important to pay attention to any symptoms that may be a cause of any major eye problems.
-Here is a list of some eye problems, their symptoms and course of treatment.
+Eyes are a very fragile part of our body when it comes to handling allergies, infections or diseases.
+Therefore, it is essential to pay attention to any symptoms that may be a cause of any significant eye problems.

-Presbyopia is the loss of the ability to clearly see close objects or small print.
+Presbyopia is the loss of the ability to see close objects or small print.
 It is a normal process that happens slowly over a lifetime, but you may only notice any change after the age of 40.
 It is often corrected with reading glasses.

 Dry eyes happen when tear glands cannot make enough tears.
 Symptoms are itching and burning in the eyes.
 It is generally treated with eye drops that stimulate tears or act as lubricants or artificial tears.